terefang/rpg-srds/Bare-Bone-Lite-d100/BBL_00_SRD_d100.md

 ### Damage Types

+#### Immunity, Vulnerability, etc.

+* Immunity -- means you take no damage from the damage type at all.
+* Resistance -- means you only take half damage from the damage type, and critical damage is converted to normal damage.
+* Vulnerability -- means damage is converted to critical for the damage type, and critical damage is doubled.

+* Protection -- works like resistance, but aggravated is treated as normal damage.
+* Susceptibility -- works like vulnerability, but normal damage is treated as aggravated.

+#### Non-aggravated Damage Types

+* Crushing/Grapple/Entangle
+* Piercing/Puncture
+* Psychic/Stress
+* Slashing
+* Sonic/Thunder
+* Poison
+* Shocking/Stun

+#### Aggravated Damage Types

 * Burning/Fire/Heat
 * Corrosive/Acid
-* Crushing/Grapple/Entangle
 * Energy/Blaster/Laser
 * Freezing/Cold/Ice
-* Necroti/Unholyc/Disruption
-* Piercing/Puncture
-* Poison
-* Psychic/Stress
+* Necrotic/Unholy/Disruption
 * Radiant/Holy
 * Radiation
-* Shocking/Stun/Lightning
-* Slashing
-* Sonic/Thunder
+* Lightning

-### Immunity, Vulnerability, etc.

-* Immunity -- means you take no damage from the damage type.
-* Resistance -- means you only take half damage from the damage type.
-* Vulnerability -- means you take double damage from the damage type.

-* Protection (X) -- means you ignore X effect level (or damage dice) from the damage type.
-* Susceptibility (X) -- means you actually add X effect level (or damage dice) from the damage type.

 ### Critical Damage